pfieffer/pfieffer/README.md

 ### ✨&nbsp; About Me

-I am a Native Android Developer with 5+ years of experience in developing apps for digital agencies across various domains.
-I have experience working for companies in the US 🇺🇸 , Australia 🇦🇺 and the UK 🇬🇧 in full time remote and onsite roles.
+I am a Native Android Developer from Nepal🇳🇵 with 5+ years of experience in developing apps for digital agencies across various domains.
+I have experience working for companies in the US 🇺🇸 , Australia 🇦🇺 and the UK 🇬🇧 in full-time onsite and remote roles.

 🔗 &nbsp;**Connect with me**
 <p align="left">